 - Acquire the authorization code.
 Sometimes this is called an EPP code.

 - Start the transfer to consolidate your domain names

 Be sure to confirm that the administrative email address that is listed is current and valid, and that you access to this account because a transfer confirmation email will be sent to this address later in the transfer process.

 Whether your pain point is updating a multiple domain names or keeping track of multiple renewal dates, consolidating domain names into a single account saves a lot of time and effort in managing a portfolio online.

-Need a hand?
+Need some help?
 Give us a call and we’ll manage the transfer process for you.